A recently retired couple is walking hand-in-hand up a boardwalk on a beach in North Carolina.

 How Much Money You Need To Retire Comfortably in North Carolina

 If you’re looking for a hard number, you should start with your pre-retirement salary.
-According to NerdWallet, you want to aim to save about 10-15 percent of your pre-tax income annually before you retire.
+According to NerdWallet, you want to aim to save about 10–15 percent of your pre-tax income annually before you retire.
 How much you end up with depends on when you started and how much you saved, of course.
-And how much you need to live comfortably in North Carolina, specifically, depends on your personal lifestyle preferences.
+And how much you need to live comfortably when retiring in North Carolina, specifically, depends on your personal lifestyle preferences.

-Retiring in North Carolina: Making the Move
+Retiring in North Carolina: Making the Move With PODS

-Editor’s note: For ease of reading, monthly rental prices were rounded to the nearest $25 and home values were rounded to the nearest $100.
+Editor’s note: Average and median rent prices were obtained from RentCafe and Zumper; average home values were obtained from Zillow.
+For ease of reading, monthly rental prices were rounded to the nearest $25 and home values were rounded to the nearest $100.

 Comments